CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    For selectively vacuuming stuff up - the others wont get into your vacpack.
    (To change between modes **configure the controls** in the Options menu.)
    Modes:
        * Normal = Normal mode
        * Medium = No big stuff is vacuumed up (crates, toys, largos)
        * Low = Additionally normal slimes won't be vacuumed up
        * Plorts = Only plorts are affected
        * Regulation Kit = Makes all modes so there is much less bouncing off and muddle
-   * Suction Booster = If enabled you can vacuum up happy largos inside corrals (they use up 4 times the space in your vacpack)
+   * Suction Booster
+   If enabled you can vacuum up elated Largos, recognizable by their big smiles.
+   It only works on your ranch and they use up 4 times the space in your vacpack.
    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor
    Different levels help with finding the rare veggie
    * Game Mode Switcher
    Switches between Adventure and Casual
+   * Drone Firmware Update
+     Allows the busy buzzers to collect plorts from gardens
-   * Screenshot without vacpack
+   * Screenshot Extension
+     * Added screenshot types "Scenery" and "With UI"
-   For the best pics without a blocked view!
+     (For the best pics without a blocked view!
+Or extra blocked!
+The latter is useful if you want e.g. capture your inventory too.)
+     * Screenshots will be stored into a folder on the desktop named "Slime Rancher - Screenshots".
+     * Naming of the files changed.
+From 12-hour clock to 24-hour clock, so sorting doesn't get mixed up and added a second hyphens for easier reading.
+   * Silo Slot Self Switcher
+   Silos switch to another slot if the item can't be put into the selected one.
    * (Backup of the save file while the mod is active)

 #### In work / Planned
    * Quantum Transceiver